-Excerpts rom an interview with Dr. Bishop -
+Excerpts from an interview with Janice Bishop - by Gail Jacobs

 Minerals have a unique signature that is like a fingerprint.
 They show up as small peaks and dips in the spectrum.
 By looking for these dips, peaks and curves, we can identify minerals on the planet.
 In order to identify minerals on Mars, however, we need to study minerals in the lab and at field locations analogous to Mars, which are two other projects of mine.

 I have several ongoing projects, which all primarily relate to mineralogy on Mars.
 We are trying to identify the ancient rocks on the planet – rocks that contain clays, sulfates and other minerals that formed under aqueous conditions.
 These findings will allow us to look for areas where water might have been present on the planet and where life might have been a possibility.

 We are finding many of these clays in the really ancient rocks.
 It’s like having access to this clear window back into time on the planet Mars.
 We do not have that option for Earth because our planet has been “contaminated” by life.
 Our planet is a host to all types of plants and animals that have changed the planet substantially in the past 4 billion years.
 But on Mars, the clay minerals in particular can tell us a lot about the geochemical environment 4 billion years ago; and that helps us understand what the planet was like then and if life might have evolved.
 Whether life did or did not evolve is interesting and helps us further understand evolution of life on our planet Earth, and that is pretty cool.